 (viii) Registered third-party administrators and their employees who are engaged in administering accident and health or life insurance claims.

-(ix) An employee of a third-party administrator or self-insured employer who adjusts, investigates or negotiates settlement of only workers' compensation claims.
+(ix) An individual who adjusts, investigates or negotiates settlement of only workers' compensation claims.

 2. "Automated claims adjudication system" means a preprogrammed computer system that is designed for the collection, data entry, calculation and final resolution of portable consumer electronic products insurance claims and that: